smartrent/elixir-styler/docs/styles.md

 ## Implicit Try

-Styler will rewrite functions whose entire body is a try/do to instead use the implicit try syntax, per Credo's `Credo.Check.Readability.PreferImplicitTry`
+Quokka will rewrite functions whose entire body is a try/do to instead use the implicit try syntax, per Credo's `Credo.Check.Readability.PreferImplicitTry`

-The following example illustrates the most complex case, but Styler happily handles just basic try do/rescue bodies just as easily.
+The following example illustrates the most complex case, but Quokka happily handles just basic try do/rescue bodies just as easily.

 ### Before